wvchallenges/mobile-challenge/README.md

 1. Did your application fulfill the basic requirements?
 1. Did you document the method for setting up and running your application?
 1. Did you follow the instructions for submission?

+This app’s requirements are pretty simple. so I was more focus on architecture for expandability.
+These are the two core functions in this app.

+Engine.java
+In the current version, Engine class only contains VolleyManager, which is handle all network communications in the app.
+However, you are able to add additional feature such as SharedPreferenceManager, or DiskCacheManager as Singletone object.
+Engne object is initialzied at WaveApplication.java which extends Application.java class as Singleton design pattern, so you can access from any Acvities or Fragments.
+Moreover, you can reduce the memory usage by calling shutdown() before main Activity is closed.

+BaseActivity.java
+BaseActivity contains number of features commonly used in Android applications.
+Such as showing Snackbar or Toast message, or internet connection check functions. it also update connection status in realtime.